14 Apr 2025

 3rd generation expert networks

 A new generation of expert networks sprung up in the mid-2010’s, often founded by former employees at incumbent networks.
 These firms used modern technology (either internally built or building on top of Inex One), with Tegus and AlphaSense Expert Insights (fka.
 Stream) going for entirely new operating models.
-They focused primarily on strategy consultants, and the emerging corporate strategy segment.
-Many of them successfully targeted a niche – whether a region, an industry segment, or more price-sensitive client segments.
+They focused primarily on strategy consultants and the emerging corporate strategy segment.
+Many of them successfully targeted a niche – be it a region, an industry, or specific client segments.

 Also Inex One (2018) is in the 3rd generation.
 While it's not an expert network itself, it solves the same "job to be done" for clients: getting great experts fast, and run B2B surveys.
 Inex One partners with some of the best expert networks across generations, who sell their expert services on the platform.